mientjan/weasel/README.md

 ## examples

 #### How to view the examples?
-Go to the root of this project and run "npm install -g http-server" open the browser and go to localhost:8080 or what http-server says its running on and go to localhost:8080/examples
+Go to the root of this project and run `npm install -g http-server` then run `http-server ./` open the browser and go to localhost:8080 or what http-server says its running on and go to localhost:8080/examples